-Or why we are not cleaning up for our guests
+Or why we don’t clean up for our guests

 Our woodland at Valley View is a wildlife haven.
 We see barn owls at night, and deer at dawn.
 The local badger population love to raid the fat balls that we buy for our bird population.
 We just hope they are storing rather than gorging.
 Because as winter approaches supplies will become scarce.

 So, while we keep the path to our secluded log cabin swept clean and safe, we are careful not to clean up areas that could provide valuable habit.
 And, as the leaves begin to cover the ground we leave them lying.
 Then the humble worm can do its important work.